AndersGn/Jukebox/README.md

 # Jukebox
+## Sketching in Hardware exploration :).
-Is it possible to build a "retro" jukebox to play mediafiles?
+### Is it possible to build a "retro" jukebox to play mediafiles?

 What could be "included" to complete the project?
 - Hardware buttons, to select media files